Ontology Object Properties are Data Model Associative Entities – not Relationships

 The relationship in a data model is binary, connecting exactly two entities.

-Object Properties, however, may specify more than one domain and range classes.
+Object Properties, however, may specify more than one domain and range class.
 Relations with more than two places are called ternary or finite.
 A textbook example of a ternary relationship is the Sale with Buyer, Seller, and Agent.

 FIBO registers - domains and class restrictions graph